microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

     - `[Role <String>]`: bookingStaffRole
     - `[TimeZone <String>]`: The time zone of the staff member.
 For a list of possible values, see dateTimeTimeZone.
     - `[UseBusinessHours <Boolean?>]`: True means the staff member's availability is as specified in the businessHours property of the business.
 False means the availability is determined by the staff member's workingHours property setting.
-    - `[WorkingHours <IMicrosoftGraphBookingWorkHours[]>]`: The range of hours each day of the week that the staff member is available for booking.
+    - `[WorkingHours <IMicrosoftGraphBookingWorkHours1[]>]`: The range of hours each day of the week that the staff member is available for booking.
 By default, they are initialized to be the same as the businessHours property of the business.
   - `[WebSiteUrl <String>]`: The URL of the business web site.
 The webSiteUrl property, together with address, phone, appear in the footer of a business scheduling page.

-BUSINESSHOURS <IMicrosoftGraphBookingWorkHours[]>: The hours of operation for the business.
+BUSINESSHOURS <IMicrosoftGraphBookingWorkHours1[]>: The hours of operation for the business.
   - `[Day <String>]`: dayOfWeek
-  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot[]>]`: A list of start/end times during a day.
+  - `[TimeSlots <IMicrosoftGraphBookingWorkTimeSlot1[]>]`: A list of start/end times during a day.
     - `[End <String>]`: The time of the day when work stops.
 For example, 17:00:00.0000000.
     - `[Start <String>]`: The time of the day when work starts.
 For example, 08:00:00.0000000.

-CALENDARVIEW <IMicrosoftGraphBookingAppointment[]>: The set of appointments of this business in a specified date range.
+CALENDARVIEW <IMicrosoftGraphBookingAppointment1[]>: The set of appointments of this business in a specified date range.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[AdditionalInformation <String>]`: Additional information that is sent to the customer when an appointment is confirmed.
   - `[CustomerEmailAddress <String>]`: The SMTP address of the bookingCustomer who is booking the appointment.
   - `[CustomerId <String>]`: The ID of the bookingCustomer for this appointment.
 If no ID is specified when an appointment is created, then a new bookingCustomer object is created.
 Once set, you should consider the customerId immutable.
-  - `[CustomerLocation <IMicrosoftGraphLocation>]`: location
+  - `[CustomerLocation <IMicrosoftGraphLocation1>]`: location
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
+    - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[City <String>]`: The city.
       - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.